 The 8th Island Trilogy is an epic YA fantasy adventure in which three unlikely heroes (a teenage girl with cancer, her mom, and her paternal grandfather) are transported to a different realm.
 There, they are searching for a few things, most especially a way to save that world and ours.

-The order of the trilogy is:
+The order of the trilogy includes:

 Alexis is both an artist and an author and has some great perspectives on writing and creating.
 Scroll down to see her answers to some writing-related questions.